digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.C_Methods.md

+#TODO add wikipedia link to UUID and relevant references

 ### C_4.
 Sample Tracking & UUID
 One of the key aspect of the DBGI is establishing and preserving linkage between the field and the database.
 Therefore, a reliable sample tracking system is necessary to keep track of the numerous samples for the entirety of their processing.
 As soon as a sample has been collected, a unique code is assigned to it.
 It will follow it through each stage of preparation, from extraction to storage by being reported on all containers the sample will go through.
 This allows to efficiently link the data, and the metadata of the sample into the database.